BlakeDarrow/DarrowTools/source/sphinx/ThisToThat.rst

 4.3.2.
 Marmoset Toolbag
 ************************

+.. note:: Marmoset Toolbag 4 is the recommended version to use.

 -  **Auto Bake**

    Optional property to automatically bake using the settings defined in this panel whenever Marmoset is opened.